 The advantage of having my own website is that I can pursue and publish on whatever random subject takes my fancy and the following stories are indeed random.
-Three of the stories draw on real life, and the fourth…well, the fourth is as fanciful as you can get!
+Two of the stories draw on real life, and the third…well, the third is as fanciful as you can get!

 A Cuckoo in the Nest is also a true crime story, but I doubt many people outside of Cornwall, where it took place, have ever heard of it.
 After seeing the documentary, The Imposter, I thought I might try my hand at writing a short story along those lines.
 I was researching other similar incidents when I came across newspaper articles about a young woman who inveigles her way into a family and destroys it from the inside.
 It was a true story stranger, and more tragic, than any fiction I could have written.

 I don’t have a pet.
 I don’t want a pet.
 It’s not that I hate animals.
 It’s just that I don’t want the responsibility.
 If you should ever wonder why I feel this way, the next story will explain it.
 On The Mortality of Cats and Dogs is a very personal reflection on the terrible fates of pets in my family.